Pyramids of Giza, A Monumental Legacy of the Ancient World

-Pyramids of Giza, also spelled Gizeh, (2575- 2465 BC) erected on a rocky plateau on the west bank of the Nile River near Giza in northern Egypt.
-In ancient times they were included among the Seven Wonders of the World.
+Pyramids of Giza, also spelled Gizeh, (2575- 2465 BC) were erected on a rocky plateau on the west bank of the Nile River near Giza in northern Egypt.
+In ancient times, they were included among the Seven Wonders of the World.
 The ancient ruins of the Memphis area, including the Pyramids of Giza, were collectively designated a UNESCO World Heritage site in 1979.
 The monumental tombs are relics of Egypt’s Old Kingdom era and were constructed some 4,500 years ago.

 Pyramid of Giza